-- 2. An investigator may be returned to the police officer rank for work performance issues.
+- 1. If an investigator voluntarily elects to return to the police officer status, he/she must return to the first available slot until the next opening occurs, wherein seniority shall prevail. - 2.
+An investigator may be returned to the police officer rank for work performance issues.
 Such decision shall be reviewed in advance by all non-involved Bureau Chiefs.
 If the proposed removal of the investigator is not supported by the written work record, there shall be no removal.
 This decision is not subject to the grievance and arbitration procedure.
-If an investigator is returned to the police officer rank under this section, his/her return shall not disrupt the existing shift assignments and he/she shall go to the shift for which his seniority provides. - D. Seniority of Investigators - 1.
-Seniority shall prevail unless otherwise provided herein. - 2.
+If an investigator is returned to the police officer rank under this section, his/her return shall not disrupt the existing shift assignments and he/she shall go to the shift for which his seniority provides.

+E. Seniority of Investigators

+- 1. Seniority shall prevail unless otherwise provided herein. - 2.
 Seniority shall prevail for the purposes of vacation selection. - 3.
 For investigator positions, the City shall post in advance the job description and the anticipated duty hours.
 Duty hours may change thereafter according to workload or area of investigation, as determined by the Investigative Bureau.

 There shall be no split duty hours.